-- 2.2.
-The reasons for the Inspector's conclusions are set out in Annex A of this letter. - 2.3.
+- 2.1.
+Your application and supporting documentation has been assessed by our Regional Inspector of Ancient Monuments who has recommended that conditional scheduled monument consent should be approved for archaeological excavation.
+The reasons for the Inspector's conclusions are set out in Annex A of this letter. - 2.2.
 I have carefully considered the impact of the proposed development on the scheduled monument and its setting in light of the advice that I have received from our Regional Inspector of Ancient Monuments.
 I have no reason to disagree with the advice of our Regional Inspector and am satisfied that his recommendation is consistent with the objectives of Conservation Principles and TAN 24.